Sioux Horse Effigy

 Today, the Sioux Horse Effigy stands as the symbol of the South Dakota State Historical Society and provides inspiration to other artists.

-> In 2014 and 2015, the Sioux Horse Effigy will be going on tours to museums in Paris, New York and Kansas City.
+> In 2014 and 2015, the Sioux Horse Effigy toured museums in Paris, New York and Kansas City.